crummy/crummy.github.io/_posts/2020-04-21-storefront.md

 * For someone who isn't a frontend developer, Svelte was a pleasure to work with.
 I understand its advantages are being responsive and small but I appreciated being able to write actual HTML+CSS+JS and it all working like I expected.
-* Google Sheets as a backend is a highly underrated option!
+* Google Sheets as a CMS is a highly underrated option!
 Reading and writing to it is easy and it's so good not to have to deal with security on your own app.
 Obviously you wouldn't want to use it for something huge but there are lots of small sites out there.